-Lipson started out as an engineer for The Rolling Stones and later went on to become the producer of some very memorable recordings.
-His career as a producer really began during his time with the infamously famous Trevor Horn at ZTT Records (Zang Tuum Tumb).
+Lipson started out as an engineer for The Rolling Stones and later went on to become a producer.
+His career as a producer really began during his time with Trevor Horn at ZTT Records (Zang Tuum Tumb).

-More in the role of an artist, Lipson co-wrote Slave To The Rhythm in addition to playing lead guitar, bass guitar and keyboards, with Trevor Horn handling production.
-A close look at liner notes reveals that he often contributed more than just his technical skills to a production.
+Lipson also co-wrote Slave To The Rhythm in addition to playing lead guitar, bass guitar and keyboards, with Trevor Horn handling production.

 - 4 Vocals